IMIO/Products.MeetingSeraing/README.rst

 Products.MeetingSeraing
 ========================

-'Products.MeetingSeraing' is a custom profile for 'Products.PloneMeeting'.
+'Products.MeetingSeraing' is a custom profile for 'Products.MeetingCommunes'.